 Acknowledging the challenge associated with raising recurrent funding for projects, the LRF will consider up to three years of funding in circumstances where multi-year support is essential.
 In the event that repeat-funding is issued, the amount allocated would likely wane each year.
 Smaller requests stand a higher chance of being granted, and evidence of financial sustainability for projects is essential.

-The LRF granting committee makes decisions on whether proposals will be funded, based on consensus.
+The LRF Granting Committee makes decisions on whether proposals will be funded, based on consensus.
 Unsuccessful applicants may or may not be invited to resubmit for the next round of funding.

-It will take all sources of support to restore these landscapes and have lions and people thrive.
-The LRF focuses on driving private sector support (individuals, foundations, corporate) into the Fund to catalyze support for the best ideas to recover lions and restore their landscapes.
-We are also working to catalyze broader donor collaboration for Africa’s wild lands and wild life that includes public sector investment by national governments, and bilateral and multilateral aid
+It will take all sources of support to restore Africa’s landscapes and ensure lions and people thrive alongside one another.
+The LRF focuses on driving private sector support (individuals, foundations, corporate) into the Fund to catalyze support from other sources.
+We are also working to create broader donor collaboration for Africa’s wild lands and wild life that includes public sector investment by national governments, and bilateral and multilateral aid.